Vertical Divider

 |

-Despite the clear warning in the New Testament, the church today frequently subjects itself to the rule and practice of law.
+Despite the clear warning throughout the New Testament, the majority of the church has historically chosen to subject itself to the rule of law.
 Its inclination to practice law is not derived from Scripture but historic precedent. (cf. Galatians 5:16-17)

 Vertical Divider